erimeilis/launchpad/README.md

 - **⌨️ Keyboard Shortcuts** - F4 to open, Esc to close, arrows for navigation
 - **🖱️ Drag & Drop** - Rearrange apps freely, drag between pages with edge detection
 - **🗑️ App Management** - Right-click apps to open, reveal in Finder, hide, or move to Trash
+- **🖼️ Multi-Monitor Support** - Smart window positioning on the monitor with cursor focus
+- **🔲 Hot Corners** - Trigger Launchpad by moving mouse to screen corners (configurable)
 - **✨ macOS Tahoe Design** - Unified confirmation dialogs with modern macOS styling
 - **💾 Persistent Layout** - Your app arrangement is saved automatically
 - **⚡ Lightweight** - Built with Tauri for native performance